 - 30 Delicious Vegan Meal Prep Recipes from Salt and Lavender

-Vegan Meal Prep by JL Fields is available on Amazon* and wherever books are sold
+Vegan Meal Prep by JL Fields is available wherever books are sold

 About JL Fields: JL is the founder and culinary director of the Colorado Springs Vegan Cooking Academy.
 She is a Master Vegan Lifestyle Coach & Educator, Food for Life instructor, personal chef, and much more.
 She’s the author of several vegan cookbooks, most recently, Vegan Meal Prep.
 Visit her at JL Goes Vegan.